matifraga/GamerNet/README.md

 That will use a development network to try this out.

-To deploy our contracts we need to build them first and then migrate them using trufle, so run
+To deploy our contracts we need to build them first and then migrate them using truffle, so run

 ```
 $ truffle compile